 How long before dental implants begin to feel normal?

 Dental implants typically take a couple of weeks to feel completely normal.
-They may be painful and swollen for up to 2 weeks post-surgery.
-After the pain and swelling goes away, you can begin to transition into a normal diet, and your implants should begin to feel normal.
+After the pain and swelling subside, you can begin to transition into a normal diet, and your implants should begin to feel natural.

 Do gums grow around implants?